-- What might people need in these areas could elicit some ideas such as bridges, shelter, something to help get water, etc. The laminated A3 sheet on your table may give you some ideas but BE CREATIVE. - Your design will be a prototype.
+- On click: Show overview of brief.
+Think carefully about what challenges Network Rail may face with increased passenger numbers.
+Think about such things as waste management, safety, accessibility.
+Be creative.
+You will think of many ideas which we have not even imagined! - Remember you are not trying to design a whole train station, just a very small part of this which will help.
+Often simple ideas can be the best. - Your design will be a prototype.
 Does anyone know what I mean when I say prototype?
-(Seek responses from students and emphasize that their design may not be the finished product). - On click: Engineering is not just about the end result.
+(Seek responses from students and emphasize that their design may not be the finished product but should do something of what was intended). - On click: Engineering is not just about the end result.
 The journey to this is just as important.
 You will need to complete the event log at key points during your development.
-We will explain this further later. - On click: Finally you will need to present your product to the judge(s) this afternoon.
+We will explain this further later. - On click: Finally you will need to present your product to the Network Rail judge.
 Engineers need to be able to tell people about these so that they can be used in the real world we don't want these ideas to be a secret!
-I will brief you about what should be in your presentation at 12.20 so don't start writing this until then.
+We will brief you about what should be in your presentation later so don't start writing this until then.